wldhg/15na-server/README.md

 ### Questions

 ###### Why MATLAB?
 I understand MATLAB is slow and not usable in most environment, because of the license problem.
-So, in coming version, I'll remove MATLAB code and replace it to C++ or Julia or Python-based code.
-The exact language is not determined yet.
+So, in coming version, I'll remove MATLAB code, and change the whole project to python code.

 ###### How about support Atheros CSITool?
-Not planed yet.
+No plan yet.

 ###### Is this only for fall detection?
-No.
+Target project is fall notification project, but no. This can be used to other type of real-time HAR application, but I have no plan to change this to multi-purpose project, for now.